eiwuert/taxi/public/docs/source/index.md

 HEAD UP! new changes to API will be here as refrence.
 </aside>

+* created_at and updated_at property removed from client and driver profile.
 * History order fixed (desc).
 * Payment updated.
 * Payment with card removed.